 - Data methods

 Features Implemented by Multiple Teams

 In such a case, a feature will have multiple inputs, which must be implemented in order to be delivered.
-Each team breaks down its portion of the feature into user stories and estimates their portion of the work.
+When it comes to estimating, each team breaks down its portion of the feature into user stories and estimates their portion of the work.
 The estimates from all teams are then aggregated into a full feature estimate.

-Features are used to express the Vision presented by product management in the Release Planning Meeting.
-To minimize work in process (WIP), product managers typically present the top 10 features per solution domain.
-During release planning, final bottom-up estimating takes place, features are split as needed, and scope may be negotiated.
-If the feature cannot be split and scoped to fit within the PSI, it will remain in the program backlog and re-evaluated before the next release planning meeting.
+Features and benefits are used to express the Vision presented by product management in Release Planning.
+To limit WIP to a near-term PI focus, product managers typically present only the top 10 features to the teams.
+During release planning, features are split as needed and stories are developed to implement the feature; scope may be negotiated.
+If the feature cannot be split and scoped to fit within the PI, it will remain in the program backlog and re-evaluated before the next release planning meeting.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.

 Last update: 22 July, 2014